 Recently some of our doctors were featured on the O.P.T.
 Network to share information about vision awareness!
 Watch the segment here or read the transcription of the segment below.

 Some links have been added to provide additional resources for information.

 Carlette Christmas (00:00):

 Welcome back everybody to the OPT Network.
 This morning we’re talking about the importance of eye health and what we all need to understand.
-Many of you may not know that March is eye awareness month or vision awareness month and here to talk about the importance of our vision and what we need to know and understand is Dr. Patrick Redmond, he is from Louisiana Eye and Laser.
+Many of you may not know that March is eye awareness month or vision awareness month and here to talk about the importance of our vision and what we need to know and understand is Dr. Patrick Redmond, he is from Louisiana Eye & Laser Center.
 He is a board certified ophthalmologist and we welcome him for the very first time to the OTT network.
 Dr Redmond, good morning and welcome.

 Dr. Patrick Redmond (00:31):

 Carlette Christmas (00:32):